Good Karma Kills Bad. Always.

 To date, a number of global brands have offered Teddy M design projects including Rolls-Royce Motor Cars London and TAG Heuer.
 The artist's work has been shown in London, New York and LA.

 Teddy M is currently self-represented and welcomes interest from international galleries.

 Blues skies, warm sunshine, vibrant colours, fun and laughter, passion and desire.

 I seek to capture all of these natural and human elements creating a commanding and dignified celebration an energetic and contented life, a healthy distraction from the less honest and safe world we find ourselves in today.

 Boundaries do not exist in my work, where perhaps some may feel the spoken word would have to be a little more reserved, I am a very direct individual and my work speaks freely at all times.
 My work also arises from a sense of urgency and confidence, an image or idea will appear in my head and I am restless until it is delivered in physical form.

 Music is vital in my creative process and I have an eclectic taste pumping through my studio.

-The eyes of a child often reward with the truth, to which a child once remarked of my work,
+The eyes of a child often reward with innocence and honesty, to which a child once paid my work the greatest compliment by saying,

 "You Create Happy Art"